 - Restart your device and look for improvements.

-If you still can’t install apps on Android 11, make sure to continue with the troubleshooting steps below.
+If you still get the Can’t install the app on your device error, make sure to continue with the troubleshooting steps below.

 4. Uninstall updates from Play Store